andrea-ballatore/open-geo-data-education/datasets/uk_hexagonal_grids/README.md

 ## UK Hexagonal Grids

+Grids useful for analysis and visualisation of UK data.

+No data is attached to the grids.

-Created by Andrea Ballatore (2020)
+Author: Andrea Ballatore (2020)

 Projection: British National Grid (27700)